Ahsoka Review: An Exciting Yet Regressive Addition To The Star Wars Canon

 2) Tedious lightsaber battles

 b.
 The tedium of lightsaber battles peaked for me in Morgan Elsbeth’s duel with Ahsoka.
 Here, we have a brand-new weapon for non-Clone Wars watchers in the Blade of Talzin, and we could see a genuinely interesting swordplay between a lightsaber and the Blade of Talzin because who knows what new powers this sword could do?
-Aaaaaaaaaaaaand it turns out the Blade of Talzin, at least in this duel, works exactly like a lightsaber, except that this one cut a lightsaber hilt in half, which I’m guessing a normal sword could do as well (please don’t @ me explaining why it couldn’t).
+Aaaaaaaaaaaaand it turns out the Blade of Talzin, at least in this duel, works exactly like a lightsaber, except that this one cut a lightsaber hilt in half, which I’m guessing a standard sword could do as well (please don’t @ me explaining why it couldn’t).

 So, what exactly did we accomplish here?